lguibr/pongo-client/README.md

 # PonGo Frontend

 <p align="center">
   <img src="bitmap.png" alt="Logo" width="300"/>
 </p>

 This directory contains the React frontend for the PonGo game, built with Vite.
+It displays the game state received from the backend via WebSockets and handles user input for paddle control.

+## Visual Style

+*   **Paddles:** Colored based on player index using the Google color palette (Blue, Green, Yellow, Red).
+*   **Balls:** Colored based on the owning player's paddle color.
+Unowned balls are white.
+Balls feature a simple trailing effect for visual feedback on movement.
+*   **Bricks:** Colored based on remaining life using a divergent scale (Blue -> Green -> Yellow -> Red).
+Opacity also increases with higher life.

 ## Tech Stack